AndorfLab/ImmPort-Curation-Tool/documentation/Installation.md

 - Select a version between 3.10 and 3.13
 - Check the box that says "Add Python to PATH"

 If Git is not installed, download Git from: https://git-scm.com/downloads.
-During installation (on Windows), choose the option: "Git from the command line and also from 3rd-party software"
+During installation (on Windows), choose the option: "Git from the command line and also from 3rd-party software".

 After installing either one, close and reopen the terminal and run:
 ```